Updated: Apr 22

 9. Digitally store your loyalty cards

-Our smartphones are well on their way to replacing our wallets anyway.
-And there are some handy apps which allow you to store all your loyalty cards on them like StoCard.
+Over the past year, our smartphones have increasingly began to replace our wallets.
+If you don't already use them, there are some handy apps which allow you to store all your loyalty cards on them like StoCard.
 Take a look at this video of how to use.
 If you’re using Google or Apple Pay you can now digitally link your supermarket loyalty card too.

 Having your loyalty cards on your phone means that you will always have your card on hand and collect points every time you shop.